-A good succession plan can secure a business owner’s legacy, and their retirement.
+A good succession plan can secure a business owner’s legacy and retirement.
 Here are some tips on how to prepare for this process.

 Three stages of succession planning